Mazda3: Design

 The Mazda3 is based on the Ford global C1 platform, shared with the latest European Ford Focus and Volvo S40.
 Previewed by the MX-Sportif concept car, the first-generation Mazda3 was available in two body styles, a four-door fastback sedan/saloon, marketed as a "4-door coupé style" in Europe, and a five-door hatchback, branded the Sport version in Canada, Japan, and the United States.
 Design work began under chief designer Hideki Suzuki in 1999 at three Mazda design centres in California, United States; Frankfurt, Germany; and Hiroshima, Japan.
 By 2001, Hasip Girgin's design was chosen as a finalist.
 Girgin was sent to work in Hiroshima for 6 months, after which the final design was frozen for scheduled 2003 production.

 The front suspension comprises MacPherson struts, with coil springs and an anti-roll bar.
 The rear suspension is a Ford-designed "E-link" multi-link suspension, with four locating links per wheel and an anti-roll bar, suspended on coil springs that are mounted inboard of the shock absorbers to reduce suspension intrusion into the cargo area.
 The first generation Mazda3 has been known to have spontaneous piston failure in the form of the piston itself cracking which is a result of manufacturing anomalies that has plagued a small percentage of the normally reliable car.
 Four-wheel Disc brakes are fitted, with 300 mm discs in the front and 279 mm discs in the rear; ABS and electronic brake force distribution are available as standard, depending on the model.
-Wheel and tire sizes vary with model, from 15" on base models to optional 17" wheels on upper-level models.
+Wheel and tire sizes vary with model, from 15-inch on base models to optional 17-inch wheels on upper-level models.
 The Mazda3 was used as a regular police patrol car by the Public Security Police Force of Macau alongside the Toyota Corolla and the Honda Civic police cars in Macau, China.